Top 10 Best Nu-Metal Guitarists

 Sorry to Mick, but Jim is much better.

-Daron Malakian Daron Vartan Malakian is an Armenian–American singer-songwriter, multi-instrumentalist, and record producer.
-He's best known as the main songwriter, guitarist, and co-vocalist for Armenian/American rock band System of a Down.
-After System of a Down's hiatus in 2006 he began to release music through... read more
+Daron Vartan Malakian is an Armenian-American singer-songwriter, multi-instrumentalist, and record producer.
+He is best known as the lead guitarist, co-vocalist, and primary songwriter for the rock band System of a Down.

 Daron is definitely one of the best guitarists I've ever heard.
 He has incredible creativity, his riffs are really powerful, and he is a giant inspiration for me and many others.